-Follow these guidelines to lower the chance of a fire while babysitting.
+Follow these guidelines to lower the chance of a fire starting on your watch.

-This is just a fundamental rule of babysitting.
+This is just a fundamental rule of babysitting in every circumstance.

 There are plenty of other reasons not to leave kids alone while you're supposed to be watching them.
 Besides potentially eating something they shouldn't or hurting themselves, you can add the fact that it's a fire hazard to your list of reasons not to leave children unsupervised.